barchart/marketdata-api-js/README.md

 ### Overview

-[Barchart](https://www.barchart.com) offers an exhaustive array of market data for multiple asset classes which trade on exchanges around the world. **This SDK enables your applications to consume real-time market data**, as follows:
+[Barchart](https://www.barchart.com) offers an exhaustive array of market data:

+* for multiple asset classes,
+* from exchanges around the world

+**This SDK enables your applications to consume real-time market data**, as follows:

 * A **WebSocket** connection is established between your application and Barchart's quote servers, then
 * Your application requests market data for one or more symbols, then